thw73/inst/README.md

 <br>
 To get into the BIOS, press ESC serveral times during startup
 <br>
-Then choose "Boot Menu (F9)" from the BIOS menu and choose your USB stick to install openSUSE
+Then choose "Boot Menu (F9)" from the BIOS menu and select your USB stick to install openSUSE
 <br>
 I had to disable secure boot in the BIOS.
 <br>